 Spend more time on requirements gathering

 Unclear or shifting requirements are one of the most common sources of bugs, delays, and rework in enterprise software testing, and the impact extends beyond QA.
-When requirements aren’t well-defined, development teams may build the wrong functionality, while testers are left guessing how the system is supposed to behave.
+When requirements are not well-defined, development teams may build the wrong functionality, while testers are left guessing how the system is supposed to behave.
 The result: misalignment, duplicated effort, and late-stage surprises.

 Work closely with all stakeholders to define: